yur1-w/AttractingContributors/README.md

 Please write your favorite animation character in the list below.

 # List of animation character
-・Takagi san from "Teasing Master Takagi-san"
+1. Takagi san from "Teasing Master Takagi-san"

-・Jotaro Kujo
+2. Jotaro Kujo

-・Naruto

-・Doraemon

-・Deku

-・

-・

-・

-・

-・
+3. Naruto
+4. Doraemon
+5. Deku